SignPath/website/docs/documentation/crypto-providers/cryptoki.md

 ### Setup

 _OpenSSL_ cannot directly communicate with a Cryptoki library.
-Instead, the [OpenSC pkcs11 OpenSSL engine](https://github.com/OpenSC/libp11) can be used as adapter between OpenSSL and the SignPath Cryptoki/PKCS #11 library.
+Instead, the [OpenSC pkcs11 OpenSSL engine](https://github.com/OpenSC/libp11) can be used as adapter between OpenSSL and the SignPath Cryptoki library.

 **Windows:** Download `libp11-...-windows.zip ` from [OpenSC libp11 Releases](https://github.com/OpenSC/libp11/releases) and copy-deploy `pkcs11.dll` (x64 version).